The North Pennines AONB Partnership launched the Nectarworks project in the summer of 2013.

-During the summer of 2013, Ruth Starr-Keddle, the AONB Partnership’s Nectarworks Project Officer surveyed 38 flower-rich banks in hay meadows.
+During the summers of 2013 and 2014, Ruth Starr-Keddle, the AONB Partnership’s Nectarworks Project Officer has surveyed 60 flower-rich banks in hay meadows.
 These were the most botanically rich places that Ruth has visited since she started work for the Partnership in 2009 which goes to show how special they are.
 Following each survey, Ruth meets with the farmer to talk about how these rare habitats are managed and then writes a detailed report with recommendations for how they can be maintained or enhanced.

 Each year we run training events for people who would like to take part in our botanical survey work.
 To find out more, please visit our Volunteering page.

 This short film shows one of the spectacular flower-rich banks of the North Pennines and some of the special plants that are found there: